The Insurance Crisis

 The Technology Already Exists

 We can build homes right now that are hurricane-rated, energy-efficient, and less expensive than stick-frame construction.
 Same Florida Building Code as any site-built house — not the lower HUD standard that manufactured homes use.
-Built with solar from the start so your electric bill drops to almost nothing.
+Built with solar from the start so our electric bill drops to almost nothing.
 And the hurricane rating adds about 1–2% to the build cost, but insurance savings pay that back within a couple of years.

 The technology isn’t the problem.
 The question is who builds it, who owns the factory, and whether the money stays here or leaves the district.

 Florida already has home dealers — there are several right here in Chiefland.
 But they’re selling manufactured homes built somewhere else to a lower standard.
 The factory isn’t here.
 The jobs aren’t here.
 And when the storm comes, the home wasn’t built to survive it.
-A cooperatively-owned factory in FL-3 builds to a different standard: hurricane-rated, solar-ready, energy-efficient, and owned by the community it serves.
+A cooperatively-owned factory in Florida 3 builds to a different standard: hurricane-rated, solar-ready, energy-efficient, and owned by the community it serves.

-• Hurricane-rated construction — engineered to withstand Florida storms, not to be replaced by them.
+- Hurricane-rated construction — engineered to withstand Florida storms, not to be replaced by them.

-• Built in a co-op factory — think Publix, not Wall Street.
+- Built in a co-op factory — think Publix, not Wall Street.
 Publix is employee-owned, profitable, and the returns go to the people who do the work.
 Same idea here: the factory is owned by its workers and the community.
 No private equity firm extracting returns on top.
 That means the same quality home at a lower price — because the only margin is what it takes to pay good wages, maintain the operation, and build reserves.

-And the factory doesn’t just serve FL-3.
+And the factory doesn’t just serve Florida 3.
 Modular components ship on standard trucks — the same factory that builds homes here can sell panels and modules across the state and beyond.
 That’s a manufacturing business, not just a housing program.
 Jobs that stay, products that export, revenue that comes in from outside the district.

 Because there’s no investor margin on top and the factory is local, district customers get the best price.
 Out-of-district sales add a little more for transport — and that revenue comes back to subsidize the homes built here.
 The co-op works for the community first and the market second.